panacotar/blog/_posts/2023-10-21-encrypt-your-files-for-cloud-storage.md

 A remedy for trust issues with cloud providers.

-I love you, cloud providers.
-You said you encrypt my data.
-But can fully trust you don't save a copy of the encryption key?
-Maybe you get curious to poke around my stuff.
+You can never fully trust what cloud providers will do with your files, at the end of the day, your data sits on their "computers".
+They promise to encrypt your data, but can you be sure they don't save a copy of the encryption key?

-"In-house" encryption is a good way to achieve data confidentiality and peace of mind.
+"In-house" encryption will bring more peace of mind and ensure data confidentiality.

 One aid for file encryption is the Gnu Privacy Guard (GnuPG).
-While this is a feature rich tool, its *symmetric key encryption* functionality should be enough here.
+While this is a feature-rich tool, its *symmetric key encryption* functionality should be enough here.

-**Note**: The `gpg` cli tool might not be installed by default on macOS, you can install it with `brew install gnupg`.
+**Note**: The `gpg` CLI tool might not be installed by default on macOS, you can install it with `brew install gnupg`.
 Check `gpg --version` afterwards.

-> Although this provides effective data confidentiality, it may fall short in ensuring data integrity.
+> Although this provides effective data confidentiality, it may fall short of ensuring data integrity.
 Someone with the right authorization can still directly modify/delete the encrypted file's content.
 >
-> Because the files are encrypted, it would be highly unlikely for someone to know what are they modifying.
+> As the files are encrypted, it would be highly unlikely for someone to know what they are modifying.

 ## Encrypting a file